yashamon/web2/topology/topology.md

 5.2: 1,2,3,4

+Hw set 8 (From concise course in algebraic topology)

+Chapter 1: 1,2
+Chapter 2: 1, 2, 3

 <!-- , 5, 6 -->
 <!--  -->
 <!-- set 9 (You may also take a look at Munkres, Topology, as well Concise course in algebraic topology by Peter May)  -->